microsoft/omi/Unix/doc/setup-ntlm-omi.md

 For if the user and password are incorrect, the credentials will not be accepted.

-An example of how this can happen is in omicli (a similar thnag can happen in powershell).
+An example of how this can happen is in omicli (a similar thing can happen in powershell).

 On the bash command line:
 ```